piotrwitek/react-redux-typescript-guide/README.md

 ### Playground Project
 [![Codeship Status for piotrwitek/react-redux-typescript-guide](https://app.codeship.com/projects/11eb8c10-d117-0135-6c51-26e28af241d2/status?branch=master)](https://app.codeship.com/projects/262359)

-You should check Playground Project located in the `/playground` folder.
+You should check out Playground Project located in the `/playground` folder.
 It is a source of all the code examples found in the guide.
 They are all tested with the most recent version of TypeScript and 3rd party type definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
-> Playground was created is such a way, that you can simply clone the repository locally and immediately play around on your own to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.
+> Playground was created in such a way that you can simply clone the repository locally and immediately play around on your own.
+It will help you to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.

 ### Contribution Guide
 [CONTRIBUTION.md](/CONTRIBUTION.md)